searchisko/searchisko/documentation/rest-api/management/contributor.md

   data to this contributor.
 Key in the structure marks type of identifier (eg. jboss.org username, github username), value in structure is identifier itself used during mapping.
 * `roles` - List of additional roles that authenticated user has.
+  Authenticated user has `contributor` role assigned by default.
+  `admin` role allow access of user to Management API's!
+Never use `provider` role here.
+  Names of other roles are flexible and you can use your own when configuring distinct aspects of Searchisko security like Content Security, Custom queries security etc.

 Example of contributor configuration: